People in general love bad news.

 I revisited my posts a few times until I came to a realisation point that my blog did not serve any purpose to myself apart from a pillow punching medium for short-term relief and a constant reminder of detestation moments.
 There were bunch of episodes.
 I was embarrassed – Hey, does anyone read any of these?

-Just as many might have channeled their emotions on Facebook subconsciously, I might have done so through my personal blog, literally turned my blog into a complaint centre over time – I shut it down after.
+Just as many might have channelled their emotions on Facebook subconsciously, I might have done so through my personal blog, literally turned my blog into a complaint centre over time – I shut it down after.

 I restarted this new blog last year (3 years after) – I wanted to revive my writing skills.
 I wanted to explore different approaches to writing, and to connect with other writers and readers for feedback and new ideas.
 I absolutely love what I’ve gained so far, and looking forward for more to come!
 Instead of stacking a chunk of bad thoughts, I would love to build an empire of good thoughts and celebrate positive learnings over time.